 The main feature that distinguishes radiculopathy from other neurologic disorders is that the symptoms and signs of radiculopathy follow sensory and motor nerve root distributions (figure 1 and figure 2 and figure 3 and table 1).
 However, since polyradiculopathy by definition affects multiple nerve roots, it can mimic conditions such as polyneuropathy, plexopathy, and mononeuropathy multiplex, making the diagnosis quite challenging.
-Often, objective signs such as weakness, sensory loss, and reflex change are mild in comparison to complaints of pain and paresthesia.
+Often, objective signs such as weakness, sensory loss, and reflex change are mild in comparison with complaints of pain and paresthesia.
 Although there are certainly exceptions to this rule, the subtlety of physical examination findings in polyradiculopathy is a consequence of collateral motor and sensory innervation and incomplete nerve root damage.

 Although precise details as to the prevalence of polyradiculopathy by spinal region are not readily available, 60 to 90 percent of single-level radiculopathies occur in the lumbosacral levels.
 Cervical radiculopathy accounts for most of the balance, with thoracic radiculopathy representing only a small minority of cases .
 It is likely that polyradiculopathy also follows a similar prevalence by region.